 If you own a 50cc moped, you’ve probably wondered how an electric choke works on any of the top-tier electric scooters.
 The operation is quite simple.
 When a scooter engine gets cold, it needs a richer gas mixture to start up and run properly.
 Petrol in its liquid form doesn’t burn.
 It’s the vapor that gives off that burns.

-Gas (petrol) vaporizes much slowly when it’s at low temperature, meaning you’ll need more of it to create the same amount of vapor, affecting the economy.
+Gas (petrol) vaporizes much more slowly when it’s at low temperatures, meaning you’ll need more of it to create the same amount of vapor, affecting the economy.

 This is where the choke circuit comes in.
 It offers a method for increasing the fuel supply until the moped is warm before shutting off.
 This is either done by a manual choke that you switch off or an automatic choke that goes off on its own.

 In simple terms, a choke is just like a plunger that opens or blocks off a small passage in the carb (choke circuit) that allows or restricts extra fuel into the engine.
 An electric choke has a needle that helps it to gradually let little fuel get into the e-scooter choke circuit until it closes it off after the engine has been running for a couple of minutes.
 Compared to the electric choke, the manual choke works simply—on and off with nothing in-between.
 After you are done learning what the choke is and how it works, you can check out another article on an electric scooter throttle and how it works.
 Additionally, it may interest you to read about how electric scooters are made.

 The internals of an electric choke has a small wax capsule with a heater coil wrapped over it.
 When the engine is running, voltage is applied to the heater, heating the wax.
 As it heats up, it expands and slowly drives the plunger out.